 I’ve been through every kind of diary available, in my time.
-From homework planners at school to academic diaries at university, loose Filofax pages and little handbag-sized hardback diaries, I’ve had them all.
-I love every single one – and choosing the next is always a treat.
+From homework planners at school to academic diaries at university.
+Loose Filofax pages and little handbag-sized hardback diaries, I’ve had them all.
+Of course, I love every single one – and choosing the next is always a treat.

-My doctor often raises her eyebrows at me when I pull out my latest incarnation of paper organiser instead of the smartphone or tablet she says all her other patients use.
-Apparently it’s quite unusual for a twentysomething not to be surgically attached to her smartphone.
+My doctor often raises her eyebrows at me when I pull out my latest incarnation of paper organiser.
+She’s more used to seeing a smartphone or tablet.
+Apparently, all twentysomethings have surgical attachments to their phones.
 Who knew?!

 But there’s something more… permanent… about appointments made on paper.
-Whether a work-based desk diary, a smaller one for social appointments or a calendar for important dates, I find it much easier to skim through the next week’s commitments and month’s birthdays and anniversaries than to try and wade through yet more stuff on screen, while e-reminders tend to pile up and add to my list of unread emails.
+I prefer a work-based desk diary, a smaller one for social appointments or a calendar for important dates.
+It’s much easier to skim through the next week’s commitments and month’s birthdays and anniversaries.
+E-reminders tend to pile up and add to my list of unread emails.

 I do use Google calendar for collaborative work, but every single entry is duplicated in my trusty paper diaries.

-This year, I’m making the switch back to the academic year.
-I am fed up with repeatedly finding myself in September/October, starting to find things happening early the next year and not having anywhere to write them down.
+Significantly this year, I’m making the switch back to the academic year.
+Repeatedly in September/October, I want to schedule things happening in the next year and cannot write them down.

 So I’m off to the shops tomorrow morning to get an August to August refill for my Filofax.
-And maybe a small handbag sized diary too.
-That will make three, with my work appointment/notes hybrid – and as none of them are battery powered, it means I can have my plans with me wherever I am.
+And maybe a small handbag-sized diary too.
+That will make three, with my work appointment/notes hybrid – and as none of them is battery powered, it means I can have my plans with me wherever I am.